 While at East Carolina she began her hands-on experience, serving as the athletic trainer at North Pitt High School in Greenville, North Carolina, and as a graduate assistant at ECU.

-Since finishing her education, Findley has gained additional experience as a certified athletic trainer, holding positions with the Student-Athlete Foundation of Kansas and Glendale Raptors (in Colorado).
+Since finishing her education, Hays has gained additional experience as a certified athletic trainer, holding positions with the Student-Athlete Foundation of Kansas and Glendale Raptors (in Colorado).
 She also has extensive experience as a high school athletic trainer in our area, serving in the role at Leavenworth, Lee’s Summit West, West Platte and Northeast high schools.

-In her position with the Sports Medicine and Performance Center, Findley works to provide quality care for the Shawnee Mission South student-athletes by caring for, evaluating and rehabilitating injuries that occur during practices or games.
+In her position with the Sports Medicine and Performance Center, Hays works to provide quality care for the Shawnee Mission South student-athletes by caring for, evaluating and rehabilitating injuries that occur during practices or games.
 She also works to help student-athletes prevent injuries through a variety of ways including education, sports nutrition and general guidance.

-“Forming relationships with the students and coaches is the best part of the job,” said Findley.
+“Forming relationships with the students and coaches is the best part of the job,” said Hays.
 “It creates a fun and positive environment and reminds me why I love being an athletic trainer at the secondary level.”